alteryx/ayx-developer-sdk/docs/howto/how-to-make-api-tool/api-tool-guide.md

 > Other times, the data comes in a better format and you can convert to Apache Arrow format more easily with the [built-in helper function](https://arrow.apache.org/docs/python/json.html)
 ### 3. Get the Min, Max, and Mean
-Now that we have a `pyarrow.Table` representation of the JSON data, we can use the built-in [compute functions](https://arrow.apache.org/docs/python/compute.html) to calculate the min, max, and mean of each of our statistical categories with the following function:
+Now that we have a `pyarrow.Table` representation of the JSON data, we can use the built-in [compute functions](https://arrow.apache.org/docs/python/compute.html) to calculate the min, max, and mean of each of our statistical categories with this function:

 ```python
     def compute_aggregate_output(table):